UCI Libraries Open Access Publishing Fund

 UC Irvine faculty, post-doctoral scholars, researchers, graduate students and staff are eligible to apply for funds.
 The fund will pay up to $3000 per article in a fully open access journal, up to $1500 per article for hybrid journals and has a cap of one article per author per year.

-The California Digital Library (CDL) and UC Irvine campus are providing the funds in order to support UC researchers interested in reshaping models of scholarly publishing.
-Campuses will track how the funds are spent, and the success and sustainability of the pilot will be evaluated.
+The California Digital Library (CDL) and UC Irvine Libraries are providing the funds in order to support UC researchers interested in reshaping models of scholarly publishing.
+The Libraries will track how the funds are spent, and the success and sustainability of the pilot will be evaluated.
 The chief goals of the program include fostering greater dissemination of the work of University of California scholars and encouraging faculty control of copyright.

 Authors can apply for funds using the online application form.